-1. Doe (1995) clarifies that Super Mario Bros. is a video game in the platform genre available on the NES.
+1. Doe (1995) clarified that Super Mario Bros. is a video game in the platform genre available on the NES.

 Bulleted and numerical lists are manually inserted by our technical editor.
 Please be aware that original formatting, such as bullet-styles, will not be retained.

 Do not use more than one level in your lists; we cannot display dependent lists.